Amanuel Abajobir

 ABOUT Amanuel Abajobir

 Amanuel Abajobir is an Associate Research Scientist working with Sexual, Reproductive, Maternal, Newborn, Child and Adolescent Health Unit of the Health and Wellbeing Research Theme.
-He manages and leads large-scale research projects that leverage innovations (e.g., digital interventions, community co-design of interventions) to improve access and utilization of reproductive, maternal, newborn and child health (RMNCH) services among marginalized, low-income women from low-income families and settings.
-These interventions enhance Universal Health Coverage by increasing access to basic RMNCH services and improving quality of care in Africa.
+He manages and leads large-scale transdisciplinary research projects that leverage innovations (e.g., digital interventions, community co-design) to improve access and utilization of quality reproductive, maternal, newborn and child health (RMNCH) services among marginalized, low-income women from low-income families and settings.
+His works enhance Universal Health Coverage by increasing access to basic RMNCH services and improving quality of care in Africa, particularly for marginalized and low-income populations.

-Amanuel holds a Ph.D. in Public Health and Health Services from The University of Queensland (Australia) and a Master of Public Health in Reproductive and Family Health from Addis Ababa University (Ethiopia).
-He previously worked as an Assistant Professor of Public Health in Ethiopian higher institutions and as a Research Assistant at The University of Queensland.
+Amanuel holds a Ph.D. in Public Health and Health Services from The University of Queensland (Australia), specializing in reproductive medicine, pediatrics, community child health, and maternal/adolescent mental health.
+He also holds a Master of Public Health in Reproductive and Family Health from Addis Ababa University, Ethiopia, with a focus on reproductive, maternal, newborn, and child health program implementation.
+He previously worked as an Assistant Professor of Public Health in higher institutions and as a Research Assistant at The University of

 ONGOING PROJECT